 - Military spouse income earned in a servicemember’s state under military orders cannot be taxed unless the spouse establishes residency in that state.
 Note: This does not mean the spouse’s state of legal residence cannot tax on income earned.

 - Military spouses no longer have to file multiple part-year and nonresident income tax returns when they earn wages.

 - Voting – A military spouse may vote within his or her legal state of residency or where the spouse currently resides due to military orders.

 - Personal Property Tax Exemption – Personal property taxes such as vehicle registration fee imposed by states and local jurisdictions are exempt if the military spouse’s legal residence is not in the state where he or she is based due to military orders.
 Typically an exemption with that state must be filed to qualify.

 Limitations to the Military Spouse Residency Relief Act:

 - The spouse does not inherit the domicile of the servicemember upon marriage

 - The spouse must be able to show that she had the domicile before moving into a different state, and the spouse must be able to prove that the domicile existed by going through the new state’s existing list of facts and circumstances, or “proofs of intention” that will demonstrate a domicile.

 - The military spouse must have maintained that earlier domicile.

 - The spouse must have lived in a state before claiming it as a domicile.
-A spouse who has never lived in State X cannot simply tell the employer that she is now a domiciliary in State and become exempt from withholding.
+A spouse who has never lived in State X cannot simply tell the employer that they are now a domiciliary in State and become exempt from withholding.

 - State laws (and regulations now being written) will vary on what circumstances validate having established a domicile in another state, and what proof is sufficient.